tband/linux-employ/README.md

 ```

 The ethernet device on a laptop is normally not used unless you plug in a cable.
 More likely you use a wireless interface.
 The script uses your ethernet port for the wired network.
+## iPXE Boot menu
+This script is prepared for a Live ISO of Mint (which is supplied with the -i argument).
+It can be downloaded from https://sourceforge.net/projects/linux-iso/files/ <br/>
+You can also download from https://www.linuxmint.com/download.php but that will not contain the preseeded installer questions.
+After installation you can customize the boot menu at /var/www/html/menu to add you own boot options.
 ## Overview of setup
 A DHCP server is setup to deliver an IP address in the range (192.168.5.150 192.168.5.200).
 The server address is 192.168.5.1.
 The client computer uses PXE to boot from the network (this needs so be enabled in the BIOS).<br/>
 The DHCP server lets the client boot a more advanced IPXE bootloader (TFTP)<br/>
 The IPXE bootloader shows a menu to the client.
-This menu comes from http:192.168.5.1/menu.<br/>
+This menu comes from http://192.168.5.1/menu.<br/>
 The client chooses an entry from the list.<br/>
 The chosen entry is loaded from an NFS share (nfs:/srv/mnt) which the client mounts as /cdrom.
 As far as the client is concerned, it's a local CDROM boot.
 ### commandline help